-- know the format in which warning tales are set out - understand that dialogue can convey character and advance action in a story - use semi-colons accurately - recognise active and passive forms of verbs use age-appropriate spelling strategies understand word families and roots use appropriate spelling terminology Mathematics Decimals identify the value of each digit in numbers given to 3 decimal places and multiply numbers by 10, 100 and 1,000 giving answers up to 3 decimal places multiply one-digit numbers with up to 2 decimal places by whole numbers use written division methods in cases where the answer has up to 2 decimal places solve problems which require answers to be rounded to specified degrees of accuracy Percentages solve problems involving the calculation of percentages [for example, of measures and such as 15% of 360] and the use of percentages for comparison recall and use equivalences between simple fractions, decimals and percentages including in different contexts Algebra use simple formulae generate and describe linear number sequences express missing number problems algebraically find pairs of numbers that satisfy an equation with two unknowns enumerate possibilities of combinations of two variables Converting Units solve problems involving the calculation and conversion of units of measure, using decimal notation up to three decimal places where appropriate use, read, write and convert between standard units, converting measurements of length, mass, volume and time from a smaller unit of measure to a larger unit, and vice versa, using decimal notation to up to 3dp convert between miles and kilometres Perimeter, Area and Volume recognise that shapes with the same areas can have different perimeters and vice versa recognise when it is possible to use formulae for area and volume of shapes calculate the area of parallelograms and triangles calculate, estimate and compare volume of cubes and cuboids using standard units, including cm3, m3 and extending to other units (mm3, km3) Ratio solve problems involving the relative sizes of two quantities where missing values can be found by using integer multiplication and division facts solve problems involving similar shapes where the scale factor is known or can be found • solve problems involving unequal sharing and grouping using knowledge of fractions and multiples Biology Living things and their habitats • use keys to identify and classify living things know how animals and plants are interdependent and adaptable • be able to construct and analyse a food chain identify requirements for plant growth Computing Unit 4 - Blogging Lesson What is a Blog? • Children understand how a blog can be used as an informative text. • Children understand the key features of a blog.
+- know the format in which warning tales are set out - understand that dialogue can convey character and advance action in a story - use semi-colons accurately - recognise active and passive forms of verbs know the features of and can use different types of sentence understand the grammar of complex sentences be able to proof read work for errors and omissions use age-appropriate spelling strategies understand word families and roots use appropriate spelling terminology Mathematics Decimals • identify the value of each digit in numbers given to 3 decimal places and multiply numbers by 10, 100 and 1,000 giving answers up to 3 decimal places multiply one-digit numbers with up to 2 decimal places by whole numbers use written division methods in cases where the answer has up to 2 decimal places solve problems which require answers to be rounded to specified degrees of accuracy Percentages • solve problems involving the calculation of percentages [for example, of measures and such as 15% of 360] and the use of percentages for comparison • recall and use equivalences between simple fractions, decimals and percentages including in different contexts Algebra • use simple formulae generate and describe linear number sequences express missing number problems algebraically find pairs of numbers that satisfy an equation with two unknowns enumerate possibilities of combinations of two variables Converting Units solve problems involving the calculation and conversion of units of measure, using decimal notation up to three decimal places where appropriate • use, read, write and convert between standard units, converting measurements of length, mass, volume and time from a smaller unit of measure to a larger unit, and vice versa, using decimal notation to up to 3dp convert between miles and kilometres Perimeter, Area and Volume recognise that shapes with the same areas can have different perimeters and vice versa · recognise that shapes with the same areas can have unreferring termineters and vice versa recognise when it is possible to use formulae for area and volume of shapes calculate the area of parallelograms and triangles calculate, estimate and compare volume of cubes and cuboids using standard units, including cm3, m3 and extending to other units (mm3, km3) Ratio solve problems involving the relative sizes of two quantities where missing values can be found by using integer multiplication and division facts solve problems involving similar shapes where the scale factor is known or can be found solve problems involving unequal sharing and grouping using knowledge of fractions and multiples Biology Living things and their habitats use keys to identify and classify living things know how animals and plants are interdependent and adaptable be able to construct and analyse a food chain identify requirements for plant growth Computing Unit 4 - Blogging Lesson What is a Blog?
+Children understand how a blog can be used as an informative text.
+Children understand the key features of a blog.
 Planning a Blog Children can work collaboratively to plan a blog.
-Writing a Blog • Children can create a blog or blog post with a specific purpose. • Children understand that the way in which information is presented has an impact upon the audience.
-Sharing Posts and Commenting • Children can post comments and blog posts to an existing class blog. • Children understand the approval process that their posts go through and demonstrate an awareness of the issues Children can assess the effectiveness and impact of a blog. • Children understand that content included in their blog carefully considers the end user.
-Unit 5 - Text Adventures What Is a Text Adventure?
-Planning a Story Adventure • Children can describe what a text adventure is. • Children can map out a story-based text adventure.
-Children can use 2Connect to record their ideas. • Extension: Children can turn a simple story with 2 or 3 levels of decision making into a logical design
+Writing a Blog Children can create a blog or blog post with a specific purpose.
+Children understand that the way in which information is presented has an impact upon the audience.
+Sharing Posts and Commenting Children can post comments and blog posts to an existing class blog.
+Children understand the approval process that their posts go through and demonstrate an awareness of the issues Children can assess the effectiveness and impact of a blog.
+Children understand that content included in their blog carefully considers the end user.